Frequently Asked Questions

 Vegans believe that animals have a right to a life free from intentional and avoidable harm.
 There are many moral beliefs that we impose on others because we care for those who are oppressed and voiceless.
 It is illegal to enslave someone, for instance.
 Similarly, we do not accept a you-do-you approach if we see someone assaulting a child.
 In fact, Catholic Social Teaching exhorts us to stand up for those who are voiceless and powerless against oppression.

 Besides, vegans talking about their beliefs is an act of love.
 If you know the truth, and the truth points to goodness, then you would want to tell others about that truth.
 If I knew something good, I would want to share it with the world, especially with those that I love.
 Love is willing the good of the other, and so telling the truth is an act of love because it wishes to bring others closer to moral excellence.

 Why are vegans self-righteous?

 Vegans stand up for the lives of animals who are voiceless.
 They preach what (hopefully) they practice and hold to be true.
 If they preached care for animals while eating meat, they would be hypocrites.
 Vegans do not claim to be free from all sin.
 There are plenty of vegans who do other bad things.
-We are all sinner.
 That does not make the vegan message wrong.
-Vegans are only pointing out a flaw in our lifestyle that causes unnecessary suffering in animals.
+Vegans are only pointing out a flawed aspect of our lifestyle that causes unnecessary suffering in animals.
 They are not claiming to be saints.